-When you swallow, your larynx quickly rises, briefly disappearing up inside your jaw, and then slides back down.
+When you swallow, your larynx quickly rises and then slides back down.
 This illustrates the broad range of motion your larynx is capable of, and, by extension, the amount by which you can shorten or lengthen the vocal tract.

 For singers, public speakers and voice actors

 For singers, public speakers and voice actors, raising and lowering the larynx is imperative for artistic freedom.
 The tonal changes engendered by this vocal tract modification help tell a story of emotion, seeing as sounds produced with a raised larynx are usually associated with brightness and happiness and sounds produced with a lowered larynx are usually associated with darkness, gloom or authority.

 For transgender voice users